jmcoholich/isaacgym/README.md

 To plot footstep targets add the flag `-asdf`

 To debug device-side asserts, switch to CPU pipeline with the flag `--pipline cpu`.
-This results in an actual stack trace.
+This results in an actual stack trace. -->

 ## Generalization/ High-level evaluation

-### Old high-level evaluation

 To evaluate the flat and hierarchical policy and generate all figures, run: